-The orangutans at Milwaukee County Zoo were introduced to the high tech devices back in May 2011 as part of an enrichment program and they're allowed access to them twice a week.
+The orangutans at Milwaukee County Zoo were introduced to the high tech devices back in May 2011 as part of an enrichment program and they are allowed access to them twice a week.
 The orangutans are naturally curious and seem to find the iPads stimulating.

 The orangutans already have their favourite apps, including a fingerpainting app called Drawfree, simple games like Flick Kick Football and interactive picture books.

-Orangutans can communicate with each other by squeaks and grunts as well as body language and eye movements. they're fascinated with the images of other orangutans on the ipad, as well as viewing images of themselves.
+Orangutans can communicate with each other by squeaks and grunts as well as body language and eye movements.
+They are fascinated with the images of other orangutans on the ipad, as well as viewing images of themselves.

 Heavy Handed Orangutans

-Unfortunately, the orangutans aren't particularly gentle when it comes to handling the iPad.
-There is a real risk of breakage during use.
+Unfortunately, the orangutans are not particularly gentle when it comes to handling the iPad, and there is a real risk of breakage during use.
 An orangutan can snap an iPad as easily as we can tear a piece of cardboard.

-The keepers have to closely supervise the orangutans as they use the iPads to make sure that they don't run off with them or break them.
-There is also a risk of the iPad being slowly taken apart by a curious creature, keen to see what's inside.
+The keepers have to closely supervise the orangutans as they use the iPads to make sure that they do not run off with them or break them.
+There is also a risk of the iPad being slowly taken apart by a curious creature, keen to see what is inside.
 To prevent this, the keepers tighty hold the iPad and push it through the bars of the cage, keeping a firm grasp on it all the time that it being used.